madmagic007/Oculus-Quest-Presence/README.md

 ## Contributing

 If you have experience with java/android and would like to help, or if you don't know how to code but you want to help adding to the lang.json file.
 Make sure to contact me and i will see what is possible!

+---

+Special thanks to u/FinalFortune_ for helping me out with bug testing and creating a demo/tutorial video.